 - Due to the fact that there will be multiple versions for each mobile device (Android or iOS), it is required to have a multidisciplinary work team (developer, designer, UX, etc.), which increases development costs and maintenance.

-- It works and can still be used without Internet connection.
-It is the right choice when connection is very slow or non-existent.
+- It works and can still be used without an Internet connection.
+It is the right choice when the connection is very slow or non-existent.

 - Updating the mobile app is on-demand because it depends on the intervention of the final user, who must confirm the download and installation of the update.

 - From the IT administrator’s point of view, this takes time and money considering that he must not only make the update available to users, monitor how many devices have it, but also ensure that everyone downloads it.